Dreaght/gpu-screen-recorder-ui/README.md

 # Known issues
 * When the UI is open the wallpaper is shown instead of the game on Hyprland and Sway.
 This is an issue with Hyprland and Sway.
 It cant be fixed until the UI is redesigned to not be a fullscreen overlay.
 * Opening the UI when a game is fullscreened can mess up the game window a bit on Hyprland and Sway.
 I believe this is an issue in Hyprland and Sway.
-* Different keyboard layouts are not supported at the moment.
-The physical layout of keys are used for global hotkeys.
-If your Z and Y keys are swapped for example then you need to press Left Alt+Y instead of Left Alt+Z to open/hide the UI.
-If you experience this issue then please email dec05eba@protonmail.com to get it fixed.